golemfactory/golem-docs/src/pages/docs/creators/tools/yagna/managing-golem-wallet.md

 ```

 Golem will transfer test tokens from our custom faucet (a service that transfers test tokens to an address that asks for them).
-Note, you also need to enable your accounts' sender mode, which is done using `yagna payment init`.

 ## Generating the app key